Health & Accessibilty

 In Canada, health care can be very expensive.
 The University Health Insurance Plan (UHIP) is a mandatory health insurance plan for most international students to ensure you have basic health care coverage while studying in Ontario.
+UHIP coverate includes hospital, ambulance and physician services, lab and x-ray services, other practitioners, pregnancy related health care, and more.
 Students are automatically enrolled and charges are listed on ACORN, your student account.
 This coverage is provided in addition to the UTSU Health and Dental Plan.
+The supplementary health plan coverage includes; prescription drugs, massage therapy, chiropractor, physiotherapy, psychologist, vision coverage, dental coverage, and more.
 Also, we recommend that you bring a copy of your medical records to Canada in case you need them.

 When you arrive in Canada, you must:

-- Register online and print your UHIP card, or pick it up at the International Education Centre (DV 2071).
+- Register online and print your UHIP card, or pick it up at the International Education Centre (DV 2091A-E).

 - Get to know where there are preferred providers in case you get sick and/or need medical attention